tonethar/IGME-230-GDD-2017-Fall/README.md

   * HTML 5 Web Storage for local high scores
   * ES6: let, block scoping, classes, arrow functions, string templating, for/of
   * Project DOM Game or Interactive Application
-* Module 4 - Building a Portfolio
+* Module 4 - Building a Portfolio (thoughout semester, several deliverables)
   * (By this point, students should be very comfortable with HTML/CSS/JS, so the Lynda.com Bootstrap tutorials will be easy to follow)
-  * Darth ICE or Similar
-  * Responsive Design
+  * Reinforce Responsive Design
   * Bootstrap
   * Discuss publishing to GitHub Pages, LinkedIn, Behance, etc ...
   * Portfolio Project - Single Page Responsive App published to Banjo